2022 Holiday Marketing Trends for Non-Retail Businesses

 We often recommend that our clients decrease their display and social media advertising budgets in November and December, focusing on their most reliable audiences around the holidays.

-Remember: cost per click decreases dramatically starting the week of Christmas as it’s too late to ship gifts and receive them by the holiday.
+Remember: Cost per click decreases dramatically starting the week of Christmas as it’s too late to ship gifts and receive them by the holiday.
 This opens an excellent opportunity for businesses to reach their audience at a low cost.
-In 2021, with shipping delays looming, the cutoff for shipping gifts in time for Christmas is likely to be earlier than other years.
+Though not as bad as 2021, shipping delays remain a consideration, so consumers are likely to shop for gifts earlier and earlier.

-In 2020, the most expensive week of the year to advertise on Facebook was the week of Thanksgiving and Black Friday, followed by the second week of December before the shipping cutoff.
-The cheapest times were from December 21 to January 4.
+In 2021, the most expensive week of the year to advertise on Facebook was the week before Thanksgiving and Black Friday, with higher CPCs leading up to Christmas.
+The cheapest times were from December 20 to January 3.

 Holiday Marketing Strategies